muratk3n/thirdwave/en/README.md

 ---

-Let's not forget in 40 years there'll be 50% more people.
+And.. in 40 years there'll be 50% more people.

 ---